hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 * The first line `Disable.Stream.High` disables the high quality stream on all UniFi Protect devices that appear in HomeKit.
 * The second line, overrides the first and enables the high quality stream on the G3 Flex because specifying device-specific options always overrides global settings.

+**Note: it's strongly recommended that you use the Homebridge webUI to configure this plugin - it's easier to use for most people, and will ensure you always have a valid configuration.**